Engine casting number (behind water pump / timing chain cover) 400 cid engine 389298 B.

 The frames "ARE" different...
-A true 442 has 4 holes where the rear-end upper control arm bolts to the frame (note: 10 bolt rears are in the 3rd hole from the top, 12 bolts are in the 2nd), the Cutlass only has 1 hole.
+A true 442 has 4 holes where the rear-end upper control arm bolts to the frame (note: 10 bolt rears are in the 3rd hole from the top, 12 bolts are in the 2nd), the non 442 has only 1 hole.
 You can see the difference in the pictures below.
 This can't be counterfited without cutting and welding connecting points to the frame or trying to accurately drill the other holes. ( The top & bottom holes were non-functional, since there were none on the opposite side that matched up with them.)
 Note: On the drivers side frame, just ahead of the central body mount is the car's vin number stamped into the top.
 You may have to remove the body, scrape off the paint to find it.
+Go to the frame page for detailed pictures and info.

 This is the ONLY correct tailpipe for the 65 442.
-Notice the crimps and the stainless tip.
-These pipes came as original equipment ONLY.
-They could NOT be bought from a dealer as a part item.
-Click here for Info & pricing, or goto Obsolete Parts.
-WaltVallelunga@sbcglobal.net
+Notice the double crimps and the stainless tip.
+These pipes came as original equipment.
+They were very hard to find from a dealer as a part item.
+The right side is numbered 390178 and the left is 390179.
+These numbers can be found on top at ther rear tip.

 This chart will help you decipher what engine type your have in your Cutlass.
 While the data is somewhat inconclusive, it provides an overall point of reference for engine decoding.
 If you have information to fill in the gaps or see an error, please contact me.